brycon2/brycon2/README.md

 ## Current Projects on Github
 - [In-progress] Determining potential drug effectiveness for reducing stomach acidity using a k-nearest neighbor model and a  weighted decision tree.
 Computed in Google Colab in Python.
 - [In-progress] Investigating the Lead-Crime relationship with NYCHealth data and NYPD Crime data from the early 2000's to 2019.
 Data carpentry and analysis were all done in R.
+- [In-progress] Creating a dashboard to visualize Connecticut municipality warrant data by scraping publicly released documents in Python.

 <br/>